futtta/ao_critcss_aas/readme.txt

 Autoptimize CriticalCss.com power-up uses scheduled jobs to go over a queue with URL's for which to fetch critical CSS.
 If there are many items in the queue, the process can take a couple of minutes to finish.
 If your hosts limits the time scheduled PHP processes can run, you can set the number of requests sent to criticalcss.com (the "request limit") under the Advanced Options.

+= Can I stop critical CSS being applied on some pages? =

+Yes; create a manual rule (can be both path- and conditional-tag based) and enter `none` for critical CSS.
+If the rule matches, no critical CSS will be added and the full CSS will be inlined instead.

 == Changelog ==

+= 1.3.0 =

+* New: you can now create manual rules to make sure no Critical CSS is injected by entering `none` as critical CSS.
+* Improvement: make sure "advanced options" are visible when "activate inline & defer" warning is shown
+* Further copy changes in description (thanks for the great feedback Paul!)

 = 1.2.0 =